-- vi) Issued 150,000 common shares to Sandstorm at a price of \$0.40 per share for a total consideration of \$60,000 to pay for eight exploration and evaluation asset properties in Nevada, USA (Note 7 USA). - vii) Completed the acquisition of all of the outstanding common shares of Estrella on April 29, 2015.
-As part of the consideration, the Company issued 4,665,032 common shares (post 10:1 share consolidation) with a fair value of \$1,166,258 (Note 6). - viii) Completed a non-brokered private placement on April 29, 2015 by issuing 3,000,000 units ("Unit") at a price of \$0.25 per Unit for gross proceeds of \$750,000.
-Each Unit consists of one common share and one non-transferable warrant.
-Each warrant entitles the holder to purchase one additional common share for a 36 month period at a price of \$0.40.
-In connection with the financing, the Company paid \$1,500 as a cash finder's fee and issued 6,000 finder's warrants, each of which is exercisable into one common share at a price of \$0.25 for a period of 12 months.
-The value of the finder's warrants was determined to be \$955 and was calculated using the Black-Scholes option pricing model.
-Insiders participated in the offering for a total of 172,000 Units for gross proceeds of \$43,000.
+- c) Issued continued - x) Completed a non-brokered private placement on September 28, 2016 by issuing 2,400,000 units ("Unit") at a price of \$0.125 per Unit for gross proceeds of \$300,000.
+Each Unit consists of one common share and a half non-transferable warrant.
+Each whole warrant entitles the holder to purchase one additional common share for a 3 year period at a price of \$0.20.
+In connection with the financing, the Company paid \$2,500 as a cash finder's fee and issued 20,000 finder's warrants, each of which is exercisable into one Unit at a price of \$0.125 for a period of 18 months.
+Each finder's warrant consists of one common share and one half non-transferable warrant exercisable for a 3 year period at a price of \$0.20.
+The value of the finder's warrants was determined to be \$1,050 and was calculated using the Black-Scholes option pricing model.
 Under the residual value approach, no value was assigned to the warrant component of the Units.
-The Company incurred additional share issue costs of \$12,662 in connection with this financing.
+The Company incurred additional share issue costs of \$9,850 in connection with this financing.